-Street Cleaning Parking is an app that helps you remember when to move your car in order to avoid street cleaning tickets.
-Simply park, gps picks up on your location, tap set reminder, and customize your reminders to get notified.
-You can also add the reminder to your google calendar and share your car location with a friend or partner.
-To see this product live, download the Street Cleaning Parking app and read about our story here in the San Francisco Standard.
+Street Cleaning Parking is an app that helps you remember when to move your car to avoid street cleaning tickets.
+Park, tap set reminder, and customize your reminders to get notified.

 The problem